acalzadaa/spring-kafka/README.md

 ### Project: spring-kafka-simple-consumer
 - Mission: listen to the test topic and log the values found using sld4j
+- Fire up docker-compose with zookeeper, kafka and kafdrop
 - Fire up the spring-kafka-simple-consumer
 - using the kafka-console-producer and create one or more messages
 - you will see the messages in the spring-kafka-simple-consumer console